vjuutilainen/coding-workshops/examples/06_data_circles3/README.md

-# Joining selections to data, part 3
+# Circles with data

-In this example we create graphic elements to represent data.
-The difference from previous example is that this time we use animation and set keys for the data.
+Creating graphic elements to represent data, using D3 methods `select`, `append`, `enter` and `exit`.
+In this example we animate and style the circles, and run our code using a time interval.